9/11 victim's remains identified nearly 23 years later as Long Island man

 The medical examiner's office has been using advanced DNA analysis to identify victim remains in recent years.

-Ahead of the anniversary of the attacks last September, the office said it had identified remains of a man and a woman, though their names were not made public at the request of their families.
+Ahead of the anniversary of the attacks last September, the office identified the remains of a man and a woman, though their names were not made public at the request of their families.

 ''We will forever remember our heroes who perished on 9/11 and we appreciate the continuous efforts of forensic experts to help identify victims,'' Oyster Bay Supervisor Joseph Saladino said in a separate statement. ''We're hopeful that this amazing advance in technology helps bring peace to Mr. Niven's family and allows him to eternally rest in peace.''